Neural Wave Functions for Superfluids: AGP Singlet FermiNet

 Now consider the more general case where $p\le M\le n_L$.
 The Cauchy-Binet formula states that \begin{widetext}

 \end{widetext} where the sum is over all $\binom{M}{p}$ distinct choices of $p$ rows from the two $M \times p$ matrices $\phi^\uparrow_\gamma(\mathbf{r}^\uparrow_i)$ and $\phi^\downarrow_\gamma(\mathbf{r}^\downarrow_i)$.
-The products of the determinants of the two $p \times p$ matrices associated with each such choice are summed to reproduce the APGs.
-This is similar to the block-diagonal multiple determinant expansion of FermiNet orbitals without weights given by Eq.~(\ref{eq:block-det-ferminet}) and in the original FermiNet paper \cite{pfau2020} \footnote{ To get a rough estimate of the number of terms in the sum, we can take the number of hidden units in the one-electron stream to be $M = n_L \sim 200$ and the number of pairs to be $p \sim 20$, this number is approximately $10^{27}$. }.
+The products of the determinants of the two $p \times p$ matrices associated with each such choice are summed to reproduce the AGPs.
+This is similar to the linear combination of multiple block-diagonal-determinants of FermiNet orbitals without weights given by Eq.~(\ref{eq:block-det-ferminet}) and in the original FermiNet paper \cite{pfau2020} \footnote{ To get a rough estimate of the number of terms in the sum, we can take the number of hidden units in the one-electron stream to be $M = n_L \sim 200$ and the number of pairs to be $p \sim 20$, this number is approximately $10^{27}$. }.

-Note that the intermediate layers, \emph{i.e.}, the one and two-electron streams, are identical in the original FermiNet and the AGPs FermiNet.
+Note that the intermediate layers, \emph{i.e.}, the one and two-electron streams, are identical in the Slater FermiNet and the AGPs FermiNet.
 The only modifications are made at the orbital shaping layer, or, equivalently, the method of antisymmetrization has changed.
-Thus, the representational power of the intermediate layers of the AGPs FermiNet remain the same as for the original FermiNet.
-Thus, it must be the method of antisymmetrization that limits the performance of the original FermiNet when applied to the UFG.
+Thus, the representational power of the intermediate layers of the AGPs FermiNet remains the same as for the Slater FermiNet.
+Thus, it must be the method of antisymmetrization that limits the performance of the Slater FermiNet when applied to the UFG.

-We have shown that a single APGs determinant constructed using the pairing function from Eq.~(\ref{eq:ggij}) with a matrix $W_{kl}$ of rank greater than $p$ contains multiple block-diagonal determinants of FermiNet orbitals.
+We have shown that a single AGPs determinant constructed using the many-particle pairing function from Eq.~(\ref{eq:ggij}) with a matrix $W_{kl}$ of rank greater than $p$ contains multiple block-diagonal determinants of FermiNet orbitals.
 If the rank of $W_{kl}$ is equal to $p$, the AGPs is equivalent to a single block-diagonal FermiNet determinant.
-Conversely, any single-determinant FermiNet wavefunction can be written as an AGPs of rank $p$.
-Therefore, the AGPs FermiNet provide a more powerful Ansatz with fewer variational parameters than the original FermiNet, since the former contains the latter.
+Conversely, any single-determinant FermiNet wave function can be written as an AGPs of rank $p$.
+Therefore, the AGPs FermiNet provides a more powerful Ansatz with fewer variational parameters than the Slater FermiNet, since the former contains the latter.